AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 - `--screenWidth [INTEGER]` : Specify the width of the screen image in pixels (defaults to 1280)
 - `--screenHeight [INTEGER]` : Specify the height of the screen image in pixels (defaults to 960)
 - `--screenColor [VECTOR3]` : Specify the background color of the viewer as three comma-separated floats (defaults to 0.3,0.3,0.32)
+- `--captureFilename [FILENAME]` : Specify the filename to which the first rendered frame should be written
 - `--msaa [INTEGER]` : Specify the multisampling count for screen anti-aliasing (defaults to 0)
 - `--refresh [INTEGER]` : Specify the refresh period for the viewer in milliseconds (defaults to 50, set to -1 to disable)
 - `--remap [TOKEN1:TOKEN2]` : Specify the remapping from one token to another when MaterialX document is loaded